LuciDav94/LuciDav94/README.md

 ✅ Other: • Agile Scrum / Jira / Youtrack • Team leader / Project manager

+🚀 I am highly experienced in utilizing these technologies to deliver effective and efficient software solutions, and I am available for contract or freelance work.
+My goal is to use my knowledge and skills to help clients achieve their business objectives by providing them with robust and reliable software.

 🌎 Only interested in remote work

 🤝 Let's connect!
 Drop me a message if you think my expertise could help your organization.